mtalapinto/moes/README.md

 The function *fit_instrument_model(type)* starts an optimization algorithm to fit a ray tracing instrument model to the calibration data.
 There are two types of optimizers implemented: simulated annealing (*type=simulated-annealing*) and nested sampling (*type=nested-sampling*).
 Once found the best-fit instrumental parameters, one can calculate chromatic aberrations by using the function *fit_chromatic_aberrations()*.
 Finally, once one has corrected for chromatic aberrations, it is possible to estimate the amount of optical aberrations using the function *fit_optical_aberrations()*.

+We emphasize that these functions work as an example for running the **moes** package to create a spectrograph model and find its best fit parameters.
+In each instrument folder there is a *data* folder that contain the instrumental and aberrations parameters for the example of the basic functions shown above, the time series of the *caracal* wavelength solutions and the time series of the **moes** instrumental and aberration parameters that best fit the *caracal* data.

 ## Authors